1217Brent/MGT452-Homework3/README.md

 ## Running the Newsvendor Model Calculator

 Follow these steps to set up and run the calculator for Assignment #3, Question #3:
+Thank you professor for teaching our class and always thinking of ways to make your class interesting like with bumble!
+I would love to stay connected as I am interested in data & business analytics.
+I always try to solve questions on my own but would love to improve with your advice.
+I would also like to know which animes you will be watching!

 1. **Navigate to the project directory:**
    ```bash